DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 Mappings can be altered as desired by dragging and dropping, selecting and deleting, etc..

 ## Iteration
-This is repeated for all the source -> destination mappings as required to fulfill the data requirements
+This steps are repeated for all the source -> destination mappings as required to fulfill the data requirements of the application

+## Identify parameters

+The queries are inspected to identify suitable parameters for the package.
+These include restrictions such as:
+- Faculty Code
+- School Code
+- Selector Centre
+- Entry Year
+- Term Code of Entry

+These should be added as Project Parameters.
+Sensible naming scheme should be employed and the most suiteable data type for the parameters is String